calebthewood/dsa-javascript/README.md

 # Data Structures &amp; Algorithms

 My  programming wiki, with an emphasis on JavaScript.
 Built to record topics I’ve worked on or studied.
-This is not intended to be all-encompassing.
-Rather, it reflects my own experience and notes 🤓
+This is still a work in progress, and not intended to be all-encompassing.
+Rather, it reflects my own experience and notes 🤓 but if you have any helpful notes feel free to open up a ticket.

 ## Algorithms